 After four nights in busting Paris, we were excited to board the train at Gare du Nord and experience French country life.
 Prior to this trip, I had only visited Paris, and I was truly unprepared for the diverse beauty of the country.
 In Provence, we discovered treasures in a lively open-air market, took in panoramic views of the countryside, stepped into a medieval castle tower, swam in the shadow of a Roman aqueduct, hiked among red rock formations, spotted ancient white horses and pink flamingos, and even retraced the footsteps of one of my favorite artists.

 In less than four hours, we arrived at our home base in Arles, only to discover that taxis did not run on Sundays.
-Our wonderful farm stay owner, Pascale, offered to come pick us up herself.
+Our wonderful farm stay owner, Pascale, offered to come to pick us up herself.
 (Pascale also took us to the nearby Chinese buffet to get dinner, and brought us fresh bread in the morning when she realized our family was stranded without a rental car…and without food.)

 Mas Petit Fourchon, a beautiful farmhouse just a short drive from the city center, had been recommended by our Rick Steves guidebook.
 The little cottage rental on the property became the perfect home base for our family, with sprawling grounds for the kids to explore, two friendly dogs that came by just in time for breakfast each morning, and even a saltwater pool.
 (Being early June, the pool was a tad crisp, but we took daily dips nonetheless.
 It may have raised eyebrows from the Mediterraneans, but we are from the Northwest after all.)